-Designed to help students develop sophisticated, situation-sensitive reading and writing strategies.
+Two hours lecture and two hour activity per week This course is designed to help students develop sophisticated, situation-sensitive reading and writing strategies.
 Students make arguments in formal and informal settings.
 Special attention is given to evidence discovery, claim support, argument response, and their applications to academic debate, public decision making, and written argument.
 Requires significant elements of service learning, including producing written work for not-for-profit organizations.
 A substantial amount of writing is required.